A Multivariate Stochastic Volatility Model Applied to a Panel of S&P500 Stocks in Different Industries

 As opposed to univariate methods where each return is estimated separately

-for each rm, our results are based on joint estimation that can account for
+for each firm, our results are based on joint estimation that can account for

 potential common error term interactions based on industry characteristics